salesforce/TabularSemanticParsing/README.md

 ### Install Dependencies

-Our implementation has been tested with Pytorch 1.7 and Cuda 11 with a single GPU.
+Our implementation has been tested using Pytorch 1.7 and Cuda 11.0 with a single GPU.
 ```
 git clone https://github.com/salesforce/TabularSemanticParsing
 cd TabularSemanticParsing